alexjowilson/FlashChat/README.md

 📬 Contact

-If you'd like to connect or have questions about this project, feel free to reach out!
+If you'd like to connect or have questions about this project, feel free to reach out by email @alexjowilson7@gmail.com!